mrajner/mzload/README.md

 # Application
-Application was created to determine the deformation of the Earth’s crust, as a response to the surface loading caused by continental waters.
+Application was created to determine the deformation of the Earth’s crust, as a response to the surface loading caused by continental water.
 Presented algorithm uses spherical Earth as a reference surface to calculate deformations.